awslabs/aurora-dsql-sqlalchemy/README.md

 After installation, you can connect to an Aurora DSQL cluster using SQLAlchemy's `create_engine`:

 The connection parameter `auroradsql+psycopg` specifies to use the `auroradsql` dialect with the driver `psycopg` (psycopg3).
-To use the driver `psycopg2`, change the connection string to `"auroradsql+psycopg2"`.
+To use the driver `psycopg2`, change the connection parameter to `auroradsql+psycopg2`.

 ```python
 from sqlalchemy import create_engine